Top 34 Rock Garden Plants & Design Ideas - Everything You Need to Know!

 1. Choose the Right Location

 The location of your rock garden is crucial as it affects not only its appearance but also its functionality.
-Most plants suitable for rock gardens thrive in well-drained soil and full sun for at least 6 hours a day, so choose an area that receives ample sunlight throughout the day and has good drainage.
+The below mentioned plants for a rockery garden thrives in well-drained soil and full sun for at least 6 hours a day, so choose an area that receives ample sunlight throughout the day and has good drainage.
 Avoid placing your rock garden near large trees or shrubs as their roots may interfere with plant growth.

 2. Plan Your Design